 Program Description

 The West of Ireland has become the European capital for the healthcare and medical device industries.
 The majority of the companies (e.g. Medtronic, Boston Scientific, Cook Medical, Abbott, etc.) are international.
-This program, a collaboration between the Coulter Department of Biomedical Engineering and the National University of Ireland, Galway, seeks to leverage this remarkable concentration of medical device companies.
+This program, a collaboration between the Coulter Department of Biomedical Engineering and the University of Galway, seeks to leverage this remarkable concentration of medical device companies.
 It is designed for students who are interested in an international experience which enables them to combine classroom learning with field trips to medical device companies to learn first-hand their R&D and manufacturing practices.

 Location

-The program is based at the National University of Ireland, Galway.
+The program is based at the University of Galway.
 Since the University opened the doors of the Quadrangle in 1845, the campus has been constantly evolving to accommodate ever-increasing numbers of students.
-The main campus today has over 90 buildings on 260 acres of land situated on the banks of the River Corrib.
+The main campus today has more than 90 buildings on 260 acres of land situated on the banks of the River Corrib.
 Classes for this program will be held in one of the newest of those buildings, the Engineering Building, which was voted by architects as the favorite new building in Ireland in 2012.

 Courses